-The enlargement of the European Union (EU) and its deepening in specific areas, for example, monetary policy is expected to promote convergence in economic rules, regulation, and policies especially through the acquis communautaire.
+The literature on European integration has not focused on institutional convergence so far, although institutional convergence can be regarded as a prerequisite for real convergence.
 In the early notion of institutional convergence, institutions converge if they become more similar to each other (see, e.g., Pelkmans 2000 and Hall 2003).
-Focusing on the overall quality of institutions, rather than on their concrete type and structure, Savoia and Sen (2016) are the first who apply the concept of β -convergence to indicators for institutional quality.
-Alesina et al. (2017) do some exercise on σ -convergence in institutional development in the EU and Heckelman (2015) at the global level.
+Focusing on the overall quality of institutions, rather than on their concrete type and structure, Savoia and Sen (2016) are the first who apply the concept of $\beta$ -convergence to indicators for institutional quality.
+Alesina et al. (2017) do some exercise on $\sigma$ -convergence in institutional development in the EU and Heckelman (2015) at the global level.
 Our paper brings both statistical concepts of institutional convergence together and relates them to the European integration process.